hashicorp/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

 * `burstable_performance` - (Optional) Indicate whether burstable performance instance types should be `included`, `excluded`, or `required`.
 Default is `excluded`.
 * `cpu_manufacturers` (Optional) List of CPU manufacturer names.
 Default is any manufacturer.

-    ~> **NOTE**: Don't confuse the CPU hardware manufacturer with the CPU hardware architecture.
+    ~> **NOTE:** Don't confuse the CPU hardware manufacturer with the CPU hardware architecture.
 Instances will be launched with a compatible CPU architecture based on the Amazon Machine Image (AMI) that you specify in your launch template.

     ```
     Valid names: